Siddharthsinh-Bihola/BeginnerTriad/README.md

 # Coding Problems Repository

 Welcome to the Coding Problems Repository!
-This repository contains a collection of beginner to intermediate level coding problems categorized by topics, along with solutions in C, C++, and Python.
+This repository contains a collection of beginner to intermediate level coding problems categorized by topics, along with solutions in C++ and Python.

 ## Topics Covered: